 We’ve also put the “ordinary” in ordinary means of grace.
 For example, while paying lip service to the value found in reading the Bible, we treat it as little more than a rule book or an owner’s manual.
 It tells us what to do and how to do it, what to expect, and the history of our faith.
 If and when we do read the Bible, it’s a box to check off.
 It’s a book, after all, and all books are “sacred”, on par with one another, once that pesky sacred/secular divide has closed.

 Granted, and in fairness, that’s not how opponents of the sacred/secular divide (including myself, remember) view the Bible nor how we encourage others to view the Bible.
 However, our hearts – all of us – are naturally oriented towards the self.
-Swimming in the secular worldview waters of our social imaginary means that the destruction of the sacred/secular divide is at high risk of being a weight dragging us further into anthropocentrism.
+Swimming in the modernist waters of our social imaginary means that the destruction of the sacred/secular divide is at high risk of being a weight dragging us further into anthropocentrism.
 The category of God’s imminence that retains the mystery of God’s transcendence is vital.
 Elevating the reading of the latest Pulitzer prize winning novel to the sacred level of bringing God glory doesn’t require a subtraction of the mystery that God’s Spirit works in and through the reading of God’s Word.
 But it does require the intentional effort to preserve the mysterious and unexplainable.
 Reading the latest Pulitzer prize winning novel is not the same as reading the Bible, nor does it have the same very real existential/spiritual effects created by the Spirit when reading the Bible.
 Any erasure of the secular/sacred divide that doesn’t retain that mystery in proper tension is in service to secularism, whether intended or not.

 God is mystery.
 Beautiful, wondrous mystery.
 As we reflect our Creator, and how we reflect our Creator, we do so as ectypes and not archetypes.
 Furthermore, our knowledge of God, in what He has chosen to reveal to us, is ectypal, too.
-With our system of thoughts, our attempts to battle aberrant theologies and rebellious worldviews, we would do very well to remember that God’s lordship over all creation doesn’t remove the mysterious inbreaking of heaven into our reality.
+With our system of thoughts, our attempts to battle aberrant theologies and rebellious ideologies, we would do very well to remember that God’s lordship over all creation doesn’t remove the mysterious inbreaking of heaven into our reality.
 Hamlet was right.
 There are things in heaven and the earth that even our sophisticated reformed theology cannot understand nor answer.